ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 {::include cddl/mec-endorsement-triple-record.cddl}
 ~~~

-A `multi-env-conditional-endorsement-triple-record` has the following parameters:
+A `mec-endorsement-triple-record` has the following parameters:

 * `conds`: all target environments, along with a specific state, that need to match `state-triples` entries in the ACS for the endorsement(s) to apply
 * `endorsements`: endorsements that are added to the ACS `state-triples` if all `conds` match.